 - In Doraemon, Time Travel is achieved by going through a tunnel-like space on your Time Machine.
-Shall one gets knocked out of the machine and into the tunnel, one will be stranded in time.
+Should one get knocked out of the machine and into the tunnel, one will be stranded in time.
 The problem is, Doraemon's time machine is basically just some futuristic devices bolted to a tatami, so the risk of being thrown overboard is always there.
 Dorami's is safe, because it's a flower-shaped capsule.
 Have we mentioned that some bad guys have their own time machine, so you can have a chase in time while you chase in time?

 - Timecop, as explained in the description, requires extremely high speed when they pass through the time travel field.
 There was one failure that just left two red spots on a heavy steel wall.

 - That said, that's more No OSHA Compliance: After all, they could make the track twice as long to allow safe deceleration on failure...

 - Or make the track a centrifuge, so it'd be trivial to make a second pass at higher acceleration... like one illegal time traveler did in one of the books.

 - In one episode of the short-lived Timecop TV series, the protagonist and his temporary partner (played by Bruce Campbell) find a mothballed time travel lab in the past.
 They find an early version of the pod still using rocket boosters instead of the so-called "timecop propulsion".
 When Bruce Campbell asks what happened if the speed wasn't high enough, the protagonist pointed him towards the blackened wall at the end of the track.